Šahovići massacre

 The Šahovići massacre was a massacre of the Muslim population of the Yugoslav village of Šahovići (modern-day Tomaševo in Montenegro) and neighbouring villages in the region of the Lower Kolašin.
 It was committed on 9 and 10 November 1924 by a mob of 2,000 Orthodox Christian men from Kolašin and Bijelo Polje that sought revenge for the earlier murder of Boško Bošković, governor of the area.
-The massacre was fueled by rumors which targeted local Muslims, anti-Yugoslav leader Jusuf Mehonjić (Albanian: Isuf Mehani) as the perpetrator.
+The massacre was fueled by rumors which targeted local Muslims, anti-Yugoslav leader Jusuf Mehonjić as the perpetrator.
 In time, it became known that Bošković was killed by members of a rival clan, the Rovčani.
 In the aftermath of the massacre many Muslims fled from the region.